 To the employees who are highly evaluated in each division, we give important positions or duties, such as positions as branch managers or heads of affiliates or subsidiaries in Japan or overseas-positions which cover many aspects in corporate management including customer services and business management-or our company's chief directors who establish and implement company-level management plans.
 We then evaluate their capacity as managers through the eyes of our representative directors, personnel managers and division managers based on the employees' performance and achievements.
 After repeating this process by changing their employment positions, we select the final candidates.

-The Remuneration and Nomination Advisory Committee again evaluates the candidates' capacity as managers and sends its recommendation to the board; and the board determines which individuals will be the new corporate officers.
+The Remuneration and Nomination Advisory Committee again evaluates the candidates' management capability and sends its recommendation to the board after determining which individuals are most likely to have what our company expects; and the board selects the new corporate officers.

-Division managers are not only members of the board but are also deeply involved in the entire appointment procedures, training and evaluation of the new corporate officers.
+Division managers are not only members of the board but are also deeply involved in the entire appointment procedure, training and evaluation of new corporate officers.

-As for appointment of the CEO, the board determines the new CEO based on an evaluation and a recommendation from the Remuneration and Nomination Advisory Committee.
+As for appointment of the CEO, the board selects the new CEO based on an evaluation, a discussion and a report from the Remuneration and Nomination Advisory Committee.

 We give the candidates various opportunities to develop wider views and management literacy as well as allowing them to manage divisions which have major projects in management strategies.

 The board closely evaluates the candidates' performances and outcomes as division managers.